vsc-eco/vsc-node/README.md

 Ansible is a [deployment automation](https://opensource.com/resources/what-ansible) tool.

 You can install the VSC node via an ansible playbook.
 [Follow the instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#pip-install) to install ansible on your machine.
+Sshpass is also a requirement (`apt install sshpass`).
 Note: it is only available on linux (you can also use it in WSL).

+The installation has been tested on **ubuntu**.

 To use the supplied ansible script you will need to define a target node.
 This can be done by creating an `inventory.yml` file and dropping it in the root of this project.
 ```yml